 Professor Georgia Sorenson is an internationally renowned US Leadership Scholar and co- founder of the International Leadership Association.
-Georgia joined the Møller Centre in June 2015 as Leadership Scholar and was elected Møller By-Fellow of Churchill College.
+Georgia joined the Møller Institute in June 2015 as Leadership Scholar and was elected Møller By-Fellow of Churchill College.
 Georgia has been a key contributor to the Møller Institute’s ‘Churchill Leadership Fellows’ programme for next-generation leaders.

 Georgia founded the James MacGregor Burns Academy of Leadership at the University of Maryland, USA where she was a Distinguished Research Professor.
 She has served as Senior Policy Analyst to President Jimmy Carter in the White House, Inaugural Chair and Professor of Transformational Leadership of the U.S. Army War College, and Visiting Senior Scholar at the University of Richmond’s Jepson School of Leadership Studies as well as the University of Maryland Carey School of Law.